MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/react/hooks/effect.md

+---
-# Effect hook
+title: Effect hook
+description: Oerforms **side effects** in Function components
+---

 {% raw %}

-This performs **side effects** in Function components.
+## Resources

 See [Using the Effect Hook](https://reactjs.org/docs/hooks-effect.html) in the React docs.

+## Triggers

-That hook will run when the component:
+The Effect hook will run when the component:

 - is mounted (once).
 - updates (multiple times).